Model-agnostic Selective Labeling with Provable Statistical Guarantees: Abstract

 \section{Abstract}

 Obtaining high-quality labels for large datasets is expensive, requiring massive annotations from human experts.
-While AI models offer a cost-effective alternative by predicting labels, their label quality is compromised by the unavoidable labeling errors.
-Existing methods mitigate this issue through selective labeling, where AI labels a subset and human labels the remainder.
-However, these methods lack theoretical guarantees on the quality of AI-assigned labels, often resulting in unacceptably high labeling error within the AI-labeled subset.
-To address this, we introduce \textbf{Conformal Labeling}, a novel method to identify instances where AI predictions can be provably trusted.
-This is achieved by controlling the false discovery rate (FDR), the proportion of incorrect labels within the selected subset.
-In particular, we construct a conformal $p$-value for each test instance by comparing AI models' predicted confidence to those of calibration instances mislabeled by AI models.
-Then, we select test instances whose $p$-values are below a data-dependent threshold, certifying AI models' predictions as trustworthy.
-We provide theoretical guarantees that Conformal Labeling controls the FDR below the nominal level, ensuring that a predefined fraction of AI-assigned labels is correct on average.
-Extensive experiments demonstrate that our method achieves tight FDR control with high power across various tasks, including image and text labeling, and LLM QA.
+While AI models offer a cost-effective alternative by predicting labels, their predictions inevitably contain errors.
+Existing methods mitigate this issue through selective labeling, where AI labels a subset and experts label the rest.
+However, these methods lack rigorous theoretical guarantees on the quality of AI-assigned labels, potentially leading to substantial labeling errors.
+To address this, we propose \textbf{Conformal Labeling}, a novel and model-agnostic method to identify a subset of unlabeled data with strict false discovery rate (FDR) control.
+In particular, we leverage a small labeled calibration set to construct conformal $p$-values for test data and estimate the accuracy of AI models.
+Then, we determine a data-dependent threshold for $p$-value selection, which automatically adapts to the estimated accuracy—higher accuracy permits a larger threshold.
+We provide theoretical guarantees that Conformal Labeling controls the FDR below the nominal level, ensuring that a predefined fraction of AI-assigned labels is correct in expectation.
+Extensive experiments across a wide range of models and datasets demonstrate that our method can achieve the target labeling quality with high power in classification and open-ended generation tasks.